biodash/biodash.github.io/content/events/2023-02_aws/index.md

 **Please use the form below to sign up!**

-Thanks to Code Club participant Margo Freed for suggesting this workshop, and putting us in touch with the folks at AWS!
+Thanks to Code Club participant Margo Freed for suggesting this workshop and helping to organize it!

 ### Sign up